The process of buying property in Cyprus

 • Passport details.

-• Proof of income and the legal origin of funds (a requirement of Cyprus AML/CTF legislation, which complies with EU and FATF standards).
+• Proof of income and the legal origin of funds (required by Cyprus AML/CTF legislation, which complies with EU and FATF standards).

-• Certificate of good standing (no criminal record).
+• Proof of good character (no criminal record).

 The application is reviewed by a panel.
-In practice, refusals are extremely rare and may be related to a threat to national security or the applicant having a negative reputation.
+In practice, rejection is extremely rare and may be related to a threat to national security or the applicant having a negative reputation.

 Payable at the time of signing the main contract: